emareg/obsidian-publisher/docs/Tech/Universal Project Folder Structure.md

 share: true
 ---

-# Universal Project Folder Structure

 I have many projects.
 Some are research, some are code, some are physical DIYs, and some are pure documentation.
 Most projects start small but quickly grow into a mess, if I do not enforce a clean structure on them.
 What if we could organize most projects with a similar folder structure, such that it is easy for you and for others to navigate the folders and understand where each file belongs?

 Here is my proposal for a folder structure that can be applied on almost all your file-based coding projects:

 ```
 project-name/
 │
 ├─ build/         the final generated product
 ├─ docs/          description of the product
 ├─ lib/           external dependencies maintained elsewhere
 ├─ make/          toolchain for making the product
 │  ├─ config/
 │  └─ tools/
 ├─ res/           static resources like images/audio
 │  ├─ img/
 │  │  └─ dia/
 │  └─ css/
 ├─ src/           blueprint of the product**,** e.g. code
 ├─ test/          quality assurance of the product
 ├─ tmp/           ALL temporary generated files
 │  ├─ objs/
 │  └─ logs/
 ├─ xtra/          extra files not belonging elsewhere
 ├─ Makefile       Trigger for setup/build/install
 └─ README.md      Information entry point
 ```

-# Features — Why should you use this?
+## Features — Why should you use this?

 - most important user folders (`build`, `docs`) are sorted to the top. (you could also rename `build` to `app` or `bin`)
 - least important folders (`tmp`, `extra`) are sorted to the bottom.